equivalent/equivalent.github.io/_posts/article/2018-06-14-rails-api-authentication-with-spa-csrf-tokens.md

 end
 ```

-> Note: this is less secuere as it may be subject to "CSRF Breach Attack"
+> Note: this is less secure solution than example below as it may be subject to "CSRF Breach Attack"
 > described at the bottom of the article.

 Or after every Post action